Xyna-Factory/xyna-factory/installation/Readme.md

 ### libs

-The libs maven-resolver-ant-tasks and ant-contrib-tasks are required and must be located in the directory ${HOME}/.ant/lib these libs can be installed by the following command:
+The libs maven-resolver-ant-tasks and ant-contrib-tasks are required and must be located in the directory "${HOME}/.ant/lib".
+The used versions are defined in the file build.conf und these libs can be installed by the following command:

 ```
 cd installation
 ./build.sh install_libs
 ```

 ## Build
 `> ./build.sh all`